 What is Waterlase?

-Waterlase dentistry uses a patented combination of laser energy and water-a process called Hydro Photonics to perform a wide range of dental procedures on teeth, gums and bones more comfortably.
+Waterlase Dentistry uses a patented combination of laser energy and water - a process called Hydro Photonics to perform a wide range of dental procedures on teeth, gums, and bones more comfortably.
 Waterlase dentists typically use fewer shots and fewer anesthesias to provide a more comfortable dental experience.
-That means a new level of comfort and satisfaction for you and your love ones.
+That means a new level of comfort and satisfaction for you and your loved ones.

 Treatment of gum disease with laser, Periodontal surgical treatment with waterlase

-Today’s advanced dental technology such as Laser allows us to perform a variety of complicated dental and gum surgical procedures such as gum graft, bone graft, gum cosmetic surgery, removal of cancer tumors, and crown lengthening faster and with more accuracy and precision.
-Moreover, treatment with dental laser requires fewer or not dental injection and causes less inflammation and less bleeding.
-Patients’ recovery time is shorter and there’s less follow up visits required!
+Today’s advanced dental technology such as laser allows us to perform a variety of complicated dental and gum surgical procedures such as gum graft, bone graft, gum cosmetic surgery, removal of cancer tumors, and crown lengthening faster and with more accuracy and precision.
+Moreover, treatment with a dental laser requires fewer or no dental injections and causes less inflammation and less bleeding.
+Patients’ recovery time is shorter and there are fewer follow-up visits required!

 Why should I use a Waterlase Periodontist?

 Waterlase surgical dentistry has many advantages over conventional oral and periodontal surgeries.